-I hosted a "making data-driven decisions" office hour on the 805 Startups Discord channel on June 15th.
+I hosted a "making data-driven decisions" office hour on the 805 Startups Discord server on June 15th.
 One of the questions that the co-founder Gary Livingston asked, was: What are some of the biggest mistakes you continually see made by startups?

 Without throwing anyone under the bus, here are the recurring themes I've seen in the last 5+ years.

-- Assessment: Do you know how many active users there are on your platform today?
+Assessment: Do you know how many active users there are on your platform today?

-- (On the flip side) Tracking everything about the business, but with many different data providers and vendors, that don't link to one another.
+(On the flip side) Tracking everything about the business, but with many different data providers and vendors, that don't link to one another.

-- Assessment: Do you know how many new active users there are on your platform today?
+Assessment: Do you know how many new active users there are on your platform today?